 Explores integration of functions of many variables; descriptions in parametric, polar, cylindrical, spherical, and vector forms; motion in space; introduction to vector fields; and line and surface integral.
-Second course in multivariable calculus.
+Offers the second of two courses in multi-variable calculus.
 Prerequisite: Grade of C or better in MTH254, or equivalent.
 W